It may not seem like it today — with Brexit, nationalism and a resurgent Russia on its borders — but the EU was created to promote stability.

 In 1997 under the Treaty of Amsterdam, member states’ national governments transferred certain powers to the European Parliament, including the authority to pass laws relating to immigration, foreign policy and security.

-What is the purpose of the European Union?
+Is stability the purpose of the European Union?

 One of the founding purposes of the EU was to promote free trade between the member states.
 Free trade policies ensure goods produced in the EU member countries can be bought and sold in other member countries without being subject to tariffs or taxes.